the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 let that be you!

-we break down the rear delt fly, I want to quickly explain the job of the rear
+we break down the rear delt dumbbell fly content, I want to quickly explain the job of the rear-delt muscles because after all, knowledge is power, and power builds muscle and improves performance.

-As they originate from the back-side of the body, the rear deltoids extend the
+As they originate from the back-side of the body, the rear shoulder muscles extend the

 shoulder backward and hyperextend the shoulder, pulling it behind the line of

-When the arms are in an abducted position, they will back in what is called
+When the arms are in an abducted position, it's called called

 Since the rear deltoids insert on the lateral aspect and wrap around the arm